 This technique can also erase light scratches but you should be very careful.

 When the stain has sunk in deep enough just applying products to the surface of the marble won’t be enough to suck it out.
 However, using an appropriate poultice and leaving it there for a few days might do the trick.

-The poultice is prepared by mixing water, baking soda and a liquid solvent that’s appropriate to the type of stain you’re dealing with.
-Your goal is to make it the same consistency of peanut butter.
-See bellow a table of which liquid solvent to mix in order to remove the types of stain we discussed.
+The poultice is prepared by mixing water, baking soda, and a liquid solvent that’s appropriate to the type of stain you’re dealing with.
+Your goal is to make it the same consistency as peanut butter.
+See below a table of which liquid solvent to mix to remove the types of stain we discussed.

 |Type of Stain||Liquid Solvent|